 1. Experience the quietness of the catacombs

 The skeletal remains of more than six million people are crammed into an underground network of tunnels in Paris.
-This extraordinary burial place, known as The Catacombs of Paris have a truly unique atmosphere.
+This extraordinary burial place, known as The Catacombs of Paris, has become a must-see for travellers.
 You’ll notice that silence is the master as you head deeper and deeper underground.
-The peacefulness contrasts with the noise of the city above.
+The peacefulness is a stark contrast to the noise of the city above.
 Beautiful quotes about life and death will make you think deeply about your own life and its fragility.
 This is a hugely popular tourist spot which means you could be lining up for a long time to go inside.
 Skip the queues by booking a guided tour with a Parisian local.

 Photo credit: Joseph O. Holmes

 2. Hunt for unique souvenirs at the Saint-Ouen Flea Market

 The Saint-Ouen Flea Market is definitely worth a visit if you’re a fan of shopping ‘outside the box’.
 You can easily spend hours hunting for treasures at this market.
 From vintage posters and retro furniture, to headless dollies and animal taxidermy…you’ll find all sorts of weird and wonderful things at Saint-Ouen!

 Photo credit: ParisSharing

 3. Enjoy a drink in a Parisian palace